-Technology provides innovative and comprehensive services and solutions that span cloud; systems integration and application management; security; intelligent platform services; infrastructure services; software engineering services; data and artificial intelligence; and global delivery through our Advanced Technology Centers.
-We continuously innovate our services, capabilities and platforms through early adoption of new technologies such as blockchain, robotics, 5G, quantum computing and Edge computing.
-Accenture provides a powerful range of capabilities that addresses the challenges faced by organizations today, including how to manage change and develop new growth opportunities.
+We provide innovative and comprehensive services and solutions that span cloud; systems integration and application management; security; intelligent platform services; infrastructure services; software engineering services; data and AI; automation; and global delivery through our Advanced Technology Centers.
+We continuously innovate our services, capabilities and platforms through early adoption of new technologies such as generative AI, blockchain, robotics, 5G, edge computing, metaverse and quantum computing.
+We provide a range of capabilities that addresses the challenges faced by organizations today, including how to achieve total enterprise reinvention, manage change and develop new growth opportunities.

-Technology also includes the innovation and R&D activities in our Labs and our investments in emerging technologies through Accenture Ventures.
+We are continuously innovating and investing in R&D for both existing and new forms of technology.
+Our focus in our Labs includes furthering innovation beyond traditional boundaries, such as science and space technologies.
 Our innovation hubs around the world help clients innovate at unmatched speed, scope and scale.
 We have strong relationships with the world's leading technology companies, as well as emerging start-ups, which enable us to enhance our service offerings, augment our capabilities and deliver distinctive business value to our clients.
-Our strong ecosystem relationships provide a significant competitive advantage, and we are a key partner of a broad range of technology providers, including Adobe, Alibaba, Amazon Web Services, Blue Yonder, Cisco, Dell, Google, HPE, IBM RedHat, Microsoft, Oracle, Pegasystems, Salesforce, SAP, ServiceNow, VMWare, Workday and many others.
+Our strong ecosystem relationships provide a significant competitive advantage, and we are a key partner of a broad range of technology providers, including Adobe, Alibaba, Amazon Web Services, Blue Yonder, Cisco, Databricks, Dell, Google, HPE, IBM RedHat, Microsoft, Oracle, Pegasystems, Salesforce, SAP, ServiceNow, Snowflake, VMware, Workday and many others.
+In addition to our mature partners, we invest in emerging technologies through Accenture Ventures.
 We push the boundaries of what technology can enable and help clients get the most value and best capabilities out of platforms.